segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 ## Best practices

-As you build audiences with CustomerAI, keep the following best practices in mind:
+As you use Generative Audiences, keep the following best practices in mind:

 - Avoid using any customer Personal Identifiable Information (PII) or sensitive data.
 Personal, confidential, or sensitive information isn't required to use CustomerAI.
 - Write specific descriptions.
 CustomerAI generates more accurate conditions when you use the names of existing events and traits.